avyma/HealthKY/README.md

     3. Graph of prevalence of chronic conditions (2010-2017) by county

 ## Objectives
-The primary objective of this project is to demonstrate the author's web mapping skills and UX/UI architecture capability by harnessing the power behind the integrated application of HTML, CSS, D3.
+The primary objective of this project is to demonstrate the author's web mapping skills and UX/UI architecture capability by harnessing the power behind the integrated application of HTML, CSS, D3js.
 Secondly, as discussed, this map is an attempt to expand mapping using larger data sets.
-Thirdly, by boldly selecting the just-introduced D3 javascript library (instead of the much familiar Leaflet library which was emphasized in MAP673), it is hoped that this project will enable the author to leapfrog to the next level of proficiency and understanding of the D3.js.
+Thirdly, by boldly selecting the just-introduced D3js (instead of the much familiar Leaflet library which was emphasized in MAP673), it is hoped that this project will enable the author to leapfrog to the next level of proficiency and understanding of the D3js.

 Ultimately, on a more practical level, this web mapping initiative is intended to serve as a showcase to specifically impressed upon the medical research professionals involved in the social determinants of health  - a growing area of interests - the enormous potential value of web map design.